 - Recognising that you may already have given a username and password so you don't need to do it for every web page requested

 - Remembering your previously searched journeys on our journey planner so you can complete the same search quicker and easier

-- If you choose to add a bus route, road or Tube line to your favourites, these will be stored on your device so the TfL website will be personalised on your device when you next return
+- Storing bus routes, roads and tube lines that you have chosen to add to your favourites on your device so the TfL website will be personalised on your device when you next return

 - Analysing anonymised data to help us understand how people interact with our site so we can make it better